google/go-cloud/internal/docs/pubsub/design.md

 * Efficient sending and receiving of messages is possible by tuning batch size and the number of goroutines sending or receiving messages.

 Con:
-* It makes the inverted worker pool pattern verbose.
+* This style of API makes the inverted worker pool pattern verbose.
-* Apps needing to send more than a few thousand messages per second (see benchmark below) need their own logic for creating batches with size greater than 1.
+* Apps needing to send or receive a large volume of messages must have their own logic to create batches of size greater than 1.

 ### go-micro
 Here is an example of what application code could look like for a pubsub API inspired by [`go-micro`](https://github.com/micro/go-micro)'s `broker` package: